charliejllewellyn/aws-glue-quicksight-lab/README.md

 <details>
 <summary><strong>Setup a Glue Connection</strong></summary><p>

-In order to transfer the data from the on-premesis database we need to setup a glue connection with the database connection details.
+In order to transfer the data from the on-premises database we need to setup a glue connection with the database connection details.

 1. Click on the **Services** dropdown in the top right and select the service **AWS Glue**
 1. On the left-hand menu select **Connections** and click **Add Connection**